SaaS SEO

 2. B2B sales cycles are long.

-The easiest way to model this is to predict number of customers each month, having gathered data from an organic search cohort from > 12 months ago.
+The easiest way to model this is to predict the number of customers each month, having gathered data from an organic search cohort from > 12 months ago.

 3. SEO is compounding.

 It’s not like PPC where you cut your spend and the whole channel collapses.
-You need to be able to articulate this in your model and tell the story to your senior leadership team, that the effort you invest in to day compound and stick around in the long run.
+You need to be able to articulate this in your model and tell the story to your senior leadership team, that the effort you invest into day compound and stick around in the long run.

 💡 Want a template to measure ROI?
 Swipe the one we made here.